microsoft/hlsl-specs/proposals/infra/INF-NNNN-availability-diagnostics.md

 shader entry functions.
 If the callee of a `CallExpr` has availability annotations that signify that the API is unavailable for the target shader stage the compiler emits an _error_.

+A user enables strict mode by passing `-fhlsl-strict-diagnostics`.

 ### Comparison Against Existing Behavior